apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 PUSH   \-             \-             \-             deny             denied  (403)
 ====== ============== ============== ============== ================ =============

-With the "First Filter Wins Policy", the in-line filter works like an :file:`ip_allow.yaml` rule applies to all requests to ``www.example.com`` that denies GET requests and implicitly allows all other methods:
+With the "Match on IP only Policy", the in-line filter works like an :file:`ip_allow.yaml` rule applies to all requests to ``www.example.com`` that denies ``GET`` requests and implicitly allows all other methods:

 ====== ================ ============== ============== ============= =============
 Method In-line Filter   Named Filter 1 Named Filter 2 ip_allow.yaml result